Moon-developer/pi_opencv_stream/README.md

 # pi_security_opencv_stream
-Using Raspberry Pi 3 with Stretch Light to detect objects as smoothly as possible and output a stream.
+Using Raspberry Pi 3 with Stretch Lite to detect objects as smoothly as possible and output a stream.

 ## ABOUT

 This project was put together using guides written by Adrian on www.pyimagesearch.com along with guides written by Migual on blog.miguelgrinberg.com.
-The challenge was getting everything setup on a Raspberry Pi 3 using Stretch Light OS.
+The challenge was getting everything setup on a Raspberry Pi 3 using Stretch Lite OS.
 Once opencv was setup the second challeng was to capture a camera rtsp stream, process it thru opencv to recognize the objects and then output a stream for clien side to access.
 All of this to run locally on the pi at optimal speeds.

 ## Dependency